simonpcouch/syrup/README.md

 computations before completing evaluation of the expression, at which point `syrup()` returns.

-Note that memory is weird; in the above plot, the total memory allotted to the parent session and its five workers at each ID is not simply the sum of those `rss` values, as memory is shared among them.
+Keep in mind: memory is weird.
+In the above plot, the total memory allotted to the parent session and its five workers at each ID is not simply the sum of those `rss` values, as memory is shared among them.

 ## Scope